GiggleLiu/numericclub/markdowns/numeric_club.md

 <hr>
 A journal club for scientific computation, read a paper, and code it!

-* Talkers are required to give a code example to show how it works when sharing a paper.
+* Talkers are required to present a code example to show how it works when sharing a paper.
 * There are no listeners, only practitioners, bring your laptop to enjoy the talk!

 ### Motivation